Close

 Contacting ADT customer service can be a little confusing.
 Because the company also offers security systems, with many call centers located all around the United States, ADT has several different numbers for both sales and customer care.

 When our Reviews Team contacted the company via the live chat on the website, the customer support employee responded that 800-238-2727 is the number customers can use to reach any department.
-They also mentioned that the live chat service is “set up for potential and current customers to schedule onsite assessments or be connected by phone to discuss ADT services.”
+They also told us that the live chat service is “set up for potential and current customers to schedule onsite assessments or be connected by phone to discuss ADT services.”

 Chat specialists are available during the following times:

-The ADT website has easy-to-find pricing and also has a support center, where you can search through frequently asked questions.
+The ADT website has easy-to-find pricing and a support center, where you can search through frequently asked questions.
 When our Reviews Team spoke with the support employee, they were helpful and answered several questions within five minutes.

 After the chat has ended, you’ll have the option to save the transcript for future reference (see Figure 1).